What happens if I miss a dose (Crixivan)?

-This list is not complete and there are many other medicines that can interact with indinavir.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
-Keep a list with you of all the medicines you use and show this list to any doctor or other healthcare provider who treats you.
+This list is not complete and there are many other drugs that can interact with indinavir.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.
+Keep a list of all your medicines and show it to any healthcare provider who treats you.

 Where can I get more information?